 While first only for wild animals, she later also became related to the somewhat tame countryside and its animals.
 In this association, she is regarded as the guardian of anything rural, repressing everything that was rustic and uncultivated.

-To add to the shining outfit, her cloak was shiny golden as well and her belt decorated with a jeweled buckle.
+To add to the shining outfit, her cloak was shiny golden as well and her belt was decorated with a jeweled buckle.
 Her boots gave some balance to all the shininess, however, since they were described as having the color purple.

 Diana of the Underworld

 Being the goddess of the moon and the goddess of wilderness and the hunt cover four of the five symbols that Diana was associated with.
 But the list of what Diana was associated with didn’t end there.
-Not at all, actually.

 The actual meaning was a bit less innocent, however.
 This connotation was a metaphor for the road to the underworld, the realm of Pluto.
 Her role was not necessarily as being a part of the underworld, but like the symbol indicates, as guardian of the path towards the underworld.
-It’s a bit contested, since other deities like Persephone would also make an appeal to this status.
+It’s a bit contested since other deities like Persephone would also make an appeal to this status.

 Diana the Triple Goddess

 After her depictions as Diana the Huntress, her form as Diana triformis is the one that is also often used to refer to Diana in arts.
-Her depictions as Diana of the underworld and Diana as goddess of the moon are used to a somewhat lesser extent.
+Her depictions as Diana of the underworld and Diana as the goddess of the moon are used to a somewhat lesser extent.

 Diana, Goddess of Childbirth

-All the things for which Diana was worshiped really is a list that goes on and on.
-Still, one more important aspect of the Roman deity was her function as the goddess of childbirth.
+Another important aspect of the Roman deity was her function as the goddess of childbirth.
 In this function, she was associated with fertility and made sure that women were protected during labor.
 It comes from her mother Latona, who was related to motherhood.

-Well, the ancient Romans identified that the cycles of the moon were close to parallel with the menstrual cycle of many women.
-Also, the cycle of the moon was an indication of how long someone had been pregnant for.
-One and one is two, so Diana was considered important for childbirth.
+This function of Diana is closely rooted in her role as the goddess of the moon.
+The ancient Romans identified that the cycles of the moon were close to parallel with the menstrual cycle of many women.
+Also, the cycle of the moon was an indication of how long someone had been pregnant.
+So Diana was considered important for childbirth.

-Diana the Roman Goddess and the Greek Goddess Artemis
+Diana and the Greek Goddess Artemis

 As with a lot of Roman gods in Roman religion, Diana has a counterpart in Greek mythology.
 This is the Greek goddess Artemis.
 Artemis is generally known as the goddess of the hunt and wild animals.
 So at first sight, the similarities are already quite evident.

-Are Artemis and Diana the same goddesses?
+Are Artemis and Diana the Same Goddesses?

 Another difference is, of course, their name.
 But more specifically, what their names mean.
 The fact that the Roman version is called Diana explicitly links her to the sky and the moon.
 On the other hand, Artemis means butcher.
 So the Greek counterpart of Diana was definitely closer related to the hunt and the wild.

-How did Artemis become Diana?
+How Did Artemis Become Diana?

 The conversion of Artemis into Diana is quite a contested topic.
 Some believe that Artemis just kind of ‘became’ Diana over time.
 At one point the ancient Romans simply decided to refer to the goddess as Diana rather than Artemis.